Gooday everyone,

 Kath’le Kal is no paradise.
 It is a prison.
 A vast, empty desert ruled by silence and sand, where mindless larvae worship an empty throne.
 Glory is absent.
 Purpose is hollow.
 And Icarus, who once soared on wings of conquest, found only torment.

-In his boredom and bitterness, he sparked the Pallid Wars—a cataclysm meant to shake the desert from its slumber.
-But he was defeated in the first conflict by Xerxes, who ripped the wings from Icarus’s back.
+In his boredom and bitterness, he sparked the Pallid Wars.
+Wars meant to shake the desert from its slumber.
+Wars that became so great he was eventually defeated by his steward Xerxes, who ripped the wings from Icarus’s back.
 From that day on, Icarus was mocked as The Rat King, for what else could a wingless tyrant rule but vermin?

 Even now, when he takes new vessels, the bloody stumps of his severed wings always return, a cursed reminder of what he once was.